Lindenk/digging_deep/README.md

 This is a [Factorio](https://www.factorio.com) mod that adds a new underground area(s) to find and explore.

+# Installation #

+Each release should have the zipped mod attached to it which can be placed in Factorio's mods folder.
+Alternitively, the mod will also be available in the Factorio mod portal.

 ## Additions ##

 Planned features for release: